If you want to learn how to make travel videos to chronicle your adventures, it’s easier than you think.

 Gradually roll the camera to focus on a new scene.

-While editing your travel video, put yourself in the viewer’s shoes.
+While editing your travel video, put yourself in the viewer’s shoes and use a free online video editor to create a video that is engaging and visually appealing.

 Do the shots transition abruptly?